richafnu/Viva/Viva/glint/setup/focus-areas-managers-creating.md

    1. Review and consider as many Focus Areas as you believe might be helpful and elicit support from your team.
 Preview **Suggested Actions and Resources** by hovering over the title and selecting it.
 Each Suggested Action has a default selection, listed first.
    1. When it's time to commit to a Focus Area and add actions and resources, attach as many as you would like onto your action plan.

-2. If your role has **Manager Concierge** enabled, in Step 3, select **Download Presentation Kit.** Your admin configured this kit to help you facilitate a meaningful and insightful conversation with your team.
+2. If your role has **Manager Concierge** enabled, in Step 3, select **Download Presentation Kit**.
+Your admin configured this kit to help you facilitate a meaningful and insightful conversation with your team.
    1. Customize the kit to get ready for your team meeting.
    1. Make notes on each slide to help your conversation move forward.